jai9530/jai9530/README.md

 - 👋 Hi, I’m @jai9530
 - 👀 I’m interested in Learning new tech
 - 🌱 I’m currently learning Frontend Web Development
-- 💞️ I’m looking to collaborate on Javascript, RFeact and Next.js
+- 💞️ I’m looking to collaborate on Javascript, React and Next.js
 - 📫 How to reach me jaivardhansingh9530@gmail.com

 <!---